aBoredDev/playit-setup-script/README.md

 A script to set up the [playit.gg](https://playit.gg/) tunnel host and install it as a service on Linux.
 But why would you even want that?
 - If playit is running as a systemd service, you don't need to worry about restarting it if your machine ever shuts down,  It will start automatically whenever your machine starts up.
 - It's much quicker to restart it when it's a service, because all you need is one command, rather than two or three.
-- Single command installers are nice
+- Single command installers are nice, particularly when you're dealing with a service.

 At the moment, this script is only for x86 Linux machines.
 It will NOT work on a Raspberry Pi, because that is an ARM machine and requires a separate binary.
 I do plan on adding support for ARM in the future.